lizhang101/CarND/CarND-Path-Planning-Project/README.md

 ### Trajectory [line 364 to line 435](./src/main.cpp#L364)
 This code generates the trajectory based on the speed and lane output from the behavior, car coordinates and past path points.

-A spline is created with previous trajectory points.
-Then, those coordinates are   are transformed (shift and rotation) to local car coordinates.
-The rest of past trajectory points are also copied to the new trajectory to get a more continuity result.
-The speed is also adjusted based on every trajectory points here.
+First, a spline is initialized based on the last 2 points of the previous trajectory, or the car position if there are no previous trajectory(line 338 to line 362), and 3 points at a far distance (line 368 to line 391).
+These coordinates are transformed into local car coordinates to make the spline calculation easier.
+Then, the pass trajectory points are copied into the new trajectory to make the path more continuity(line 397 to 400).
+Finally, the rest of points are calculated by evaluating the spline to the target position, and transform those output points back to global coordinates (line 403 to line 433).
+The speed used to calculate these points is also adjusted according to the behavior stage output.